Respect/Rest/README.md

 Highlights:

  * Thin.
 Does not try to change how PHP works.
  * Lightweight.
-Few, small classes.
+It uses few, small classes.
  * Maintainable.
 You can migrate from the microframework style to the class-controller style.
  * RESTful.
 The right way to create web apps.